A Deep Dive into Sculpture Materials: From Ancient Traditions to Modern Innovations

 -

 Bronze: Appreciated for its rich patina and ability to withstand the elements, bronze is a classic material for monumental sculpture.
-The lost-wax casting process allows for intricate detail and the creation of complex forms.
+The lost-wax casting process allows for complex detail and the creation of complex forms.

 -